Ira and Evelyn’s Marriage

 “Only you could come up with that comparison.”

 “It’s true.
-That’s why they make so many movies about lovers breaking up, quarreling, together again.
+That’s why they make so many movies about lovers breaking up, quarreling, broken hearts, then together again.
 Movie after movie.
-The pain is that real h.
-It never gets old.
+It never gets old The pain is that real.
 It grabs your heart, your guts, every part of you.
 Like Hitler movies.”

 “That’s just a little bit over the top.
 Love and Hitler?”